-The required text is Corporate Social Responsibility: An Ethical Approach (Schwartz, M.S., Broadview Press, 2011) available at the University of Pennsylvania bookstore.
-In addition to the book, all additional reading materials (articles and cases) for each week can be found in the course pack, which is available through the Canvas course website.
+The required text is Corporate Social Responsibility: An Ethical Approach (Schwartz, M.S., Broadview Press, 2011) available at the University of Pennsylvania bookstore (or you might try Amazon).
+In addition to the book, all additional reading materials (articles and cases) for each week can be found under the Study.Net Materials folder on the Canvas course website.
 Additional items may be added during the semester.
-Items are marked by location in the list below.

-Grading: The final grade will be based on a closed book multiple choice mid-term exam worth 25%, an open book take-home final exam worth 75%, and the submission of a personal ethical dilemma (pass/fail).
+Grading: The final grade will be based on a closed book multiple choice mid-term exam worth 25%, and an open book take-home final exam worth 75%, and the submission of a personal ethical dilemma (mandatory submission - pass/fail).